Specifying and Staging Mixed-Initiative Dialogs with Program Generation and Transformation: Staging Dialogs by Partial Evaluation

+Our notation for specifying \mi\ dialogs lends itself to two methods of dialog implementation: \begin{inparaenum}[i)] \item using partial evaluation to stage the interaction~\cite{introPartialEvaluation}, or \item using a set of rewrite rules to stage the interaction~\cite{termrewriting}\end{inparaenum}.
 We use an example to illustrate how dialogs can be staged with partial evaluation.
-Consider the ternary Scheme function {\tt f} shown in Listing~\ref{script}.
-We call a function such as this, which we partially evaluate to stage a dialog, a {\it script}.
-Assume that we wrote this function without the intent of ever invoking it, and rather only with the intent of automatically transforming it for effect.
-This effect is staging the interaction of a human-computer dialog.
-While {\tt f} is a function, here we only think of it as only a malleable and disposable data object.
-When that input data is expired, the dialog is complete.
-In this model, {\tt f} is only data.
+Consider the ternary Scheme function shown within a dotted border in Fig.~\ref{fig:transexample}, simplified for purposes of succinct exposition.\footnote{An expression of the form \texttt{<...>} is used to represent a list of valid choices (e.g., \texttt{<sizes>} could represent the list \texttt{`(small medium large)}).
+Moreover, these functions being partially evaluated in Figs.~\ref{fig:transexample} and~\ref{fig:transexample2} omit \texttt{else} (exceptional) branches for purposes of succinct exposition.} Notice that it only models one dialog episode: $\prec$\textrm{size blend cream}$\succ$.
+We define this function without the intent of ever invoking it, and rather only with the intent of progressively transforming it automatically with partial evaluation for the sake of staging the interaction of a \mi\ dialog.
+Thus, we only use this function as a malleable data object, and when it has been completely consumed through transformation, the dialog is complete.